smartcontractkit/seth/README.md

 bin_dir = "contracts/bin"
 ```

-You can enable auto-tracing for all transactions, which means that every time you use `Decode()` we will not only decode the transaction but also trace all calls made within the transaction, together with all inputs, outputs, logs and events
+You can enable auto-tracing for all transactions meeting configured level, which means that every time you use `Decode()` we will decode the transaction and also trace all calls made within the transaction, together with all inputs, outputs, logs and events.
+Three tracing levels are available:
+* `all` - trace all transactions
+* `reverted` - trace only reverted transactions (that's default setting used if you don't set `tracing_level`)
+* `none` - don't trace any transactions
+Example:
 ```
-tracing_enabled = true
+tracing_level = "reverted"
 ```

-Additionally you can also enable saving all tracing information to JSON files with:
+Additionally you can also enable saving all decoding/tracing information to JSON files with:
 ```
 trace_to_json = true
 ```
+That option should be used with care, when `tracing_level` is set to `all` as it will generate a lot of data.

 You can add more networks like this:
 ```